shaloo/docs.arcana/docs/user-guides/wallet-ui/use-wallet-to-manage-nfts.md

 !!! an-tip "Auto-fetching of NFTs"

-      The {{config.extra.arcana.wallet_name}} automatically fetches the NFTs associated with the wallet address and displays them as thumbnails in the **NFT Assets** tab.
-This feature is supported via [Ankr APIs](https://www.ankr.com/docs/advanced-api/overview/) and works only for the NFTs minted on the blockchains supported by Ankr. {% include "./text-snippets/supported_nft_autofetch_chains.md" %}
+      The {{config.extra.arcana.wallet_name}} automatically fetches NFTs linked to the wallet address and active chain.
+NFT thumbnails appear in the wallet's NFT tab.
+This feature uses Ankr APIs and supports only NFTs minted on blockchains backed by Ankr. {% include "./text-snippets/supported_nft_autofetch_chains.md" %}

 ## View NFT Details

-In the **NFT** tab, browse and select the NFT thumbnail to view its details.
-All the NFT metadata including its description and attributes can be viewed in the details.
+In the NFT tab, browse and select an NFT thumbnail to view its details.
+You can see all metadata, including description and attributes.

 <figure markdown="span">
   <img class="an-screenshots-noeffects width_35pc" src="{{config.extra.arcana.img_dir}}/an_wallet_nft_details.gif" alt="NFT Metadata"/>